 The modification assessment will not commence until a completed modification request (including all of the necessary technical documents) has been deemed valid and data complete by the CAISO and the Interconnection Customer’s modification assessment deposit have been received.
-Each modification assessment will be completed, and a response will be provided to the Interconnection Customer in writing, within 45 calendar days after the CAISO receives a completed modification request and modification assessment deposit, unless the modification request is submitted during the Reassessment process, the Phase I or Phase II study or any other exception provided for under the Tariff (see BPM Section 6.1.1 above).
-If the modification request results in a change to the Interconnection Facilities or Network Upgrades, the modification assessment could take up to ninety (90) calendar days.
+Each modification assessment will be completed, and a response will be provided to the Interconnection Customer in writing, within 60 calendar days after the CAISO receives a completed modification request and modification assessment deposit, unless the modification request is submitted during the Reassessment process, the Phase I or Phase II study or any other exception provided for under the Tariff (see BPM Section 6.1.1 above).
+If the modification request results in a change to the Interconnection Facilities or Network Upgrades, the modification assessment could take up to one hundred and twenty (120) calendar days.
 If the modification assessment cannot be completed within that time period, the CAISO shall notify the Interconnection Customer and provide an estimated completion date with an explanation of the reasons why additional time is required.

+The CAISO and/or Participating TO shall provide a list of all identified technical deficiencies within 10 calendar days.
+If an interconnection customer does not respond to an interconnection request package deficiency request or otherwise-related modification communication within 30 calendar days, the CAISO may cancel the request and will then refund any unused portion of the deposit.
+If this occurs, the Interconnection Customers must resubmit a new modification request and deposit to restart the process.

 6.5.4 Deliverability Transfer

 Deliverability for Resource Adequacy purposes may not be assigned or otherwise transferred except as expressly provided by the CAISO Tariff.
 An Interconnection Customer may reallocate its Generating Facility’s Deliverability to another Generating Facility that has a point of interconnection at the same substation/switchyard and at the same voltage level.
 The Generating Facility’s aggregate output as evaluated in the Deliverability Assessment cannot increase as the result of any transfer, but may decrease based on the assignee’s Generating Unit characteristics and capacity.
 The CAISO will inform the Interconnection Customer of each Generating Unit’s Deliverability Status and associated capacity as the result of any transfer.
 The results will be based on the current Deliverability Assessment methodology.